 Financial Liabilities - The fair value of NOW and demand accounts and non-term savings deposits approximates book values as these deposits are payable on demand.
 The fair value of time deposits and FHLB advances was derived from the FTN Model.
-The fair value of other borrowings approximates book value as the interest rates are adjusted quarterly based on changes in the Wall Street Journal prime rate.
+The fair value of other borrowings approximates book value.
 The fair value of other liabilities approximates book value as the Company expects to settle these liabilities in the short-term.